 West v.
-Ray, No. 10-1675-I, Memorandum Opinion, p.18-19, attached as Attachment 8 to Mr. West's RULE 48 Motion.
+Ray, No. 10-1675-I, Memorandum Opinion, p.18-19, attached as Attachment 8 to Mr. West's RULE 9 Application.

-Even were this Court to do so, however, it does not detract from the conclusion that Mr. West's claims have merit and are worthy of careful and full consideration.
-Asking the Court to adopt the federal court's view of when Mr. West's claims arose, Defendants claimed that Mr. West's claims are barred by the statute of limitations.
+Even had the court done so, however, it does not detract from the determination that Mr.

+West's claims have merit and are worthy of careful and full consideration.
+Asking the Court to adopt the federal court's view of when Mr. West's claims arose, Defendants claimed that Mr.

+West's claims are barred by the statute of limitations.
 They have misread both federal and state law.

 Under Tennessee law, a cause of action accrues, and the statute of limitations begins to run, at the earliest, when the defendant has committed a wrongful or tortious act.
 Carvell v.

 Bottoms, 900 S.W.2d 23, 28, 30 (Tenn.
 1995); Caldonia Leasing v.
-Armstrong, Allen, Braden, Goodman, McBride & Prewitt, 865 S.W.2d 10, 13 (Tenn.Ct.App.
-1992); Ameraccount Club, Inc. v.
+Armstrong, Allen, Braden, v.
 Hill, 617 S.W.2d 876, 878-79 (Tenn.
 1981).
-It is simply axiomatic that a cause of action accrues when the defendants have committed wrong and the defendant's wrongful act has, or will,13 cause harm to the plaintiff.
+It is simply axiomatic that a cause of action accrues when the defendants have committed wrong and the defendant's wrongful act has, or will, cause harm to the plaintiff.